gemseo/gemseo/doc_src/software/system_architecture.rst

    the algorithm .
 As the :class:`~gemseo.scenarios.mdo_scenario.MDOScenario`, the :class:`~gemseo.scenarios.doe_scenario.DOEScenario` makes the link between all the following classes.
 It is mainly handled by the :term:`MDO integrator`.
-Both :class:`~gemseo.scenarios.mdo_scenario.MDOScenario` and :class:`~gemseo.scenarios.doe_scenario.DOEScenario` inherit from the :class:`~gemseo.scenarios.scenario.Scenario` class that defines common features (bounds, constraints, …).
+Both :class:`~gemseo.scenarios.mdo_scenario.MDOScenario` and :class:`~gemseo.scenarios.doe_scenario.DOEScenario` inherit from the :class:`~gemseo.scenarios.base_scenario.BaseScenario` class that defines common features (bounds, constraints, …).

 -  :class:`~gemseo.core.discipline.MDODiscipline` represents a wrapped :term:`simulation software` program or a chain of wrapped